Trails (series)

-Trails, known as in Japan, is a series of science fantasy role-playing video games by Nihon Falcom.
-The series is part of the larger The Legend of Heroes franchise.
-Trails is set on the continent of Zemuria and features story arcs set across the nations of Liberl (Trails in the Sky), Crossbell (Trails from Zero and Trails to Azure), Erebonia (Trails of Cold Steel and Trails into Reverie), and Calvard (Trails Through Daybreak and Trails Beyond the Horizon).
-13 main entries have been released since 2004.
+Trails, known as in Japan, is a series of science fantasy role-playing video games by Nihon Falcom and is part of the larger The Legend of Heroes franchise.
+Trails is set on the continent of Zemuria and features story arcs set across the nations of Liberl (Trails in the Sky), Crossbell (Trails from Zero and Trails to Azure), Erebonia (Trails of Cold Steel and Trails into Reverie), Calvard (Trails Through Daybreak and Trails Beyond the Horizon), and others.
+The series began in 2004, with 13 main entries and two remakes having been produced since.

 Trails primarily features turn-based combat, with spin-offs and more recent entries featuring more action gameplay.
 The series was conceived by Falcom to have the most ambitious narrative in gaming, with producer Toshihiro Kondo considering it his life's work.
 Trails games were released only in Asia until the 2010s, when English versions were published by Xseed Games and NIS America.
 The series had sold nine million copies by 2025.
 Manga, anime, and other canonical media have also been released.
+Trails is expected to end with its final entry by 2032.